-Welcome to one of Africa’s most iconic landscapes.
-There is something elemental about the Okavango Delta – the rising and falling of its waters, the daily drama of its wildlife encounters, its soundtrack of lions roaring, saw-throated leopard barks and the crazy whoop of a running hyena, the mysteries concealed by its papyrus reeds swaying gently in the evening breeze.
-Viewed from above on a scenic flight from Maun, the countless tributaries of the Okavango Delta can seem like an eagle’s talon clutching at the country and not letting go.
-At ground level, the ghostly silhouettes of dead trees in the dry season give the delta a hint of the apocalypse.
+Welcome to one of Africa’s most extraordinary places.
+There is something elemental about the Unesco World Heritage–listed Okavango Delta: the rising and falling of its waters; the daily drama of its wildlife encounters; its soundtrack of lion roars, saw-throated leopard barks and the crazy whoop of a running hyena; and the mysteries concealed by its papyrus reeds swaying gently in the evening breeze.
+Viewed from above on a flight from Maun, the Okavango is a watery paradise of islands and oxbow waterways.
+At ground level, the silhouettes of dead trees in the dry season give the delta a hint of the apocalypse.

 The stirring counterpoint to Botswana’s Kalahari Desert, the Okavango is one of the world’s largest inland deltas.
 The up-to-18,000-sq-km expansion and expiration of the Okavango River means that this mother of waters sustains vast quantities of wildlife that shift with the seasons in this mother of waters.